lpy579/test/SpringBootAdminLTE/docs/developer_notes.md

 ## Deployment

-The following steps are for Windows, but they should apply the same to Linux.
+The following steps are for Windows, but they should also apply the same to Linux.

 Before deployment, we should have generated the release package `SpringBootAdminLTE-0.0.1-SNAPSHOT.jar` in target folder: